 - Stage IIIB or IV NSCLC as per 8th edition AJCC staging

 - History or the presence of pulmonary interstitial disease, or drug-related pneumonitis

 - Malabsorption syndrome or other gastrointestinal (GI) illness that could affect oral absorption of the study drug

 - Inability to swallow oral medications

-- Have significant, uncontrolled or active cardiovascular disease, specifically including but restricted to: * Myocardial infarction (MI) within 6 months of trial enrollment * Unstable angina within 6 months of trial enrollment * Congestive heart failure (CHF) with 6 months prior to trial enrollment * Any history of ventricular arrhythmia * Cerebrovascular accident or transient ischemic attack within 6 months of D1 of treatment * Clinically significant atrial arrhythmia or severe baseline bradycardia defined as resting heart rate < 50 beat per minute * Uncontrolled hypertension defined as baseline systolic blood pressure (SBP) > 160 and diastolic blood pressure (DBP) > 100 on 3 separate clinic visits or past history of hypertensive urgency, emergency or encephalopathy
+- Have significant, uncontrolled or active cardiovascular disease, specifically including but not restricted to: * Myocardial infarction (MI) within 6 months of trial enrollment * Unstable angina within 6 months of trial enrollment * Congestive heart failure (CHF) with 6 months prior to trial enrollment * Any history of ventricular arrhythmia * Cerebrovascular accident or transient ischemic attack within 6 months of D1 of treatment * Clinically significant atrial arrhythmia or severe baseline bradycardia defined as resting heart rate < 50 beat per minute * Uncontrolled hypertension defined as baseline systolic blood pressure (SBP) > 160 and diastolic blood pressure (DBP) > 100 on 3 separate clinic visits or past history of hypertensive urgency, emergency or encephalopathy

 - Have active infection requiring antibiotics

 - Prior treatment with an ALK, ROS1, or MET inhibitor

 - Any prior anticancer therapy for this diagnosis

 - Any active cancer diagnosis (basal or squamous cell cancers allowed) within the last 5 years for which the patient is receiving active therapy or which is untreated; any cancer diagnosis within the last 5 years that is considered “treated” and/ or on surveillance may be included in the trial